Skip to main content

 3. the authorized Allocator role builds a supported strategy action

-4. the action is wrapped into a vault sync transaction
+4. the action is wrapped into executable vault transactions

 5. the transaction executes only if it matches an approved policy